BT Infinity broadband review

 While everyone with BT TV can get BT Sport, lots of the other extras are reserved for those who have BT Infinity.

 That includes the bulk of the premium channels like Comedy Central, Gold and National Geographic, the HD pack, the live Sky Cinema channels - and BT Sport Ultra HD.

 With the exception of this last channel, signing up for BT TV doesn't have to cost that much - at the time of this update, BT TV Starter is being offered free for 12 months, the length of the initial contract.

 Although TV Starter only provides users with the basic up to 80 channels and seven day catch-up, it's possible to add bolt-ons like the HD pack or Sky Cinema - the new name for Sky Movies - for a month at a time.

-The kids' TV, music, premium channel, and HD packs range from £4 to £6 per month, so it's possible to get a feel for the paid for content without having to commit to it for a whole year.
+The kids' TV, music, premium channel, and HD packs range from £4 to £6 per month, so it's possible to get a feel for the paid for content without having to commit for a whole year.

 There's more on BT TV in our full review here.